mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

 It's still early days.
-But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites and learning new things.
+But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites, learning new things, and helping each other.

-If you have any questions, or want to talk about future plans, please start a GitHub Discussion.
+If you have a question, need help, or want to talk about future plans, please start a GitHub Discussion.
 Something not working as expected or confusing?
-That's a bug: please open a GitHub issue.
+We consider that a bug – either in the code or in the docs.
+Please open an issue.

 <a class="button" href="https://github.com/mastrojs/mastro/discussions/new/choose">Start a GitHub discussion</a>
 <a class="button -secondary" href="https://github.com/mastrojs/mastro/issues/">GitHub issues</a>